 3.3.1 Add the following new special provisions:

 “301 This entry only applies to machinery or apparatus containing dangerous goods as a residue or an integral element of the machinery or apparatus.
 It shall not be used for machinery or apparatus for which a proper shipping name already exists in Table A of Chapter 3.2.
 Machinery and apparatus carried under this entry shall only contain dangerous goods which are authorized to be carried in accordance with the provisions of Chapter 3.4 (Limited quantities).
 The quantity of dangerous goods in machinery or apparatus shall not exceed the quantity specified in Column (7a) of Table A of Chapter 3.2 for each item of dangerous goods contained.
-If the machinery or apparatus contains more than one item of dangerous goods, the individual dangerous goods shall be enclosed to prevent them reacting dangerously with one another during carriage (see 4.1.1.6).
+If the machinery or apparatus contains more than one item of dangerous goods, the individual dangerous goods shall be enclosed to prevent them reacting dangerously with one another during carriage (see 4.1.1.6 of ADR).
 When it is required to ensure liquid dangerous goods remain in their intended orientation, orientation arrows shall be displayed on at least two opposite vertical sides with the arrows pointing in the correct direction in accordance with 5.2.1.10.

 [NOTE: In this special provision the reference to “a proper shipping name which already exists” excludes specific n.o.s. entries for UN Nos.
 3537 to 3548.”.]”.